RetroReversing/retroReversing/pages/ps2/PS2Motherboard.md

 * Texture formats: 32/24/16/8/4

 ## I/O Processor (IOP)
-* Used for Interaction with peripherals (Memory cards, usb devices, DVD etc)
+* Used for Interaction with peripherals (Memory cards, usb devices, Networking, Audio, DVD etc)
-* 2MB RAM
+* 2MB RAM (8MB on a devkit)
 * Playstation 1 on a chip (used for playing PS1 games)
+* 36.9 Mhz

 ## Sound Processor (SPU2)
 * Sound controller

 ## Image processing Unit (IPU)
 * Decodes MPEG2 streams

+## Serial Interface (SIF)
+* Used to Interface between the Emotion Engine (EE) and the I/O processor (IOP)
+* SIFDMA - transfer memory to other processor
+* CIFCMD - run a command on the other processor such as setting flags
+* SIFRPC - run remote operations on the other processor, includes a return value

+### Example of SIF in action
+An example of using the SIF to communicate between both processors is the controller pad libraries.
+We want to communicate between libpad.a which runs on the Emotion Engine and padman.irx which runs on the I/O Processor.
+So during the VBlank period the IOP Padman.irx uses SIFDMA to send controller information (such as which buttons are pressed) to the Emotion Engine.
+The Emotion Engine can then request this information by calling the API scePadRead

 ---